 In order to demonstrate the required level of competency in each of the behaviours, you will have to undertake a number of different activities, which will relate to one or more of the CCF behaviours.
-A training plan (available on www.appel.ie/resources) will enable you, in conjunction with your Senior Preceptor, to plan a sufficient range of activities so that you can demonstrate competency in each of the behaviours.
+Your training plan will enable you, in conjunction with your Senior Preceptor, to plan a sufficient range of activities so that you can demonstrate competency in each of the behaviours.